drewblessing/gitlab-cli/README.md

 Using project full namespace/project format: `gitlab snippets user1/project1`

+Use --nopager or --pager to temporarily turn paging off or on respectively.
+This effectively overrides the true/false setting for `display_results_in_pager` configuration setting.

 Example output:
 ```
 2:  Title - Filename
 16:	README - README.md
 ```

+Note: As of v1.1.0, this command displays output in the system pager or `less` by default.
+Set configuration `display_results_in_pager` command to `false` to revert this change.

 ### _View a snippet (Uses default pager or "less")_